This article may contain links from our affiliate partners. Please read how we make money!

 This is the perfect Whole30 meal prep breakfast recipe for busy mornings.
 Simply throw these together the night before and you have breakfast ready for all week!
 Sweet potatoes, sausage, veggies and egg combine to make a tasty, satisfying breakfast you’ll want every morning.

 Yes, you can have a burger for breakfast.
-Served on a bed of spinach and topped with sauerkraut, olives, avocado, bacon and an egg, this is like having a southwest burger for breakfast – just without the bun!
+Served on a bed of spinach and topped with sauerkraut, olives, avocado, bacon and an egg, this is like having a southwest burger for breakfast – just without the bun.
+You could also try making a keto burger bun!.
+You could also try making a keto burger bun!!

 You can serve this dish with chopped sweet potatoes and arugula for a more Whole30 compliant breakfast.